Metallica. Megadeth. Slayer. Anthrax. The thrash Elite; The Big 4.

 On Among the Living, all the ingredients that make Anthrax great came together to form the perfect whole.

-Lyrically and thematically Among the Living combines the comic book/horror movie aesthetic which can be found on Spreading the Disease and State Of Euphoria with the social commentary found on Persistence Of Time, resulting in a near-perfect thrash album which holds it’s own against the greatest albums the genre has to offer.
+Lyrically and thematically Among the Living combined the comic book/horror movie aesthetic which can be found on Spreading the Disease and State Of Euphoria, with the social commentary found on Persistence Of Time; resulting in a near-perfect thrash album which holds it’s own against the greatest albums the genre has to offer.